FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/copy_a_file.md

 CFTUTIL PARAM('#CFTPROD/CPYFILE(CPYFCONF)')
 ```

 The configuration file contains two defined partners, COPY\_SRC and COPY\_DST, and a flow called COPYFILE.
-In the delivered sample configuration file both partners are local, but you can modify the HOST and SAP parameters, in the CFTTCP and CFTPART definitions respectively, to use two different Transfer CFT{{< TransferCFT/componentlongname  >}} instances.
+In the delivered sample configuration file both partners are local, but you can modify the HOST and SAP parameters, in the CFTTCP and CFTPART definitions respectively, to use two different {{< TransferCFT/axwayvariablesComponentLongName  >}} instances.

 ## Define a request to copy a file